 - 11Make a 1/4 inch basted hem around the quilt square.

-- 12Continue with the other blocks until they are completed.Use quilting safety pins to hold the blocks on the fleece, following the pattern as described in steps 5 and 6.
+- 12Use quilting safety pins to hold the blocks on the fleece, following the pattern as described in steps 5 and 6.
 Hand stitch or embroidery stitch the 9 square blocks on to the fabric or use the machine.
 Congratulations!
-You've created a beautiful quilt.Advertisement
+You've created a beautiful quilt.Continue with the other blocks until they are completed.Advertisement

 Questions and Answers